 As one of the newer generation machines, the Barista Touch has an upgraded ThermoJet heating system.
 It comes to the temperature in just 3 seconds!
 It isn’t hot enough inside to warm the portafilter simply by locking it into the machine.
 So make sure you pull a blank shot or two or run your portafilter under hot water, so the cold metal basket doesn’t interfere with extraction.

 PID and adjustable control the brew temperature to eight different settings.
 Having an accurate and steady brew temperature is vital when striving for the perfect shot of espresso, and a PID controller is the best way to achieve that (1).
 PIDs are standard in more expensive espresso machines, so it is great to see them here.

 This espresso coffee machine offers automatic preinfusion, one of the best features for improving espresso quality.
 The low-pressure pre-wetting of the espresso puck ensures a more even extraction and, thus, more flavourful coffee (2).
 It would be nice if preinfusion time were adjustable, but Sage has opted for a one-size-fits-all in this case.

 Ease of Use – 4.5/5

-Ease of use is the main selling point of the Barista Touch, and Sage has succeeded on this point.
+One of the best entry-level espresso machines – its ease of use is the main selling point of the Barista Touch, and Sage has succeeded on this point.
 You pay a premium for a touch screen and automatic milk frothing, but they make it oh-so-easy to craft delicious espresso and cafe-style drinks.